mpanighetti/dnd5e-rhythmancy/ch-5-rhythmancy-spells.md

 - **Components:** V, M (an instrument worth at least 1 gp; an item that tells time worth 200 gp which the spell consumes)
 - **Duration:** Instantaneous

-You attempt to restore the normal flow of time for a creature within range.
+You attempt to restore the normal flow of time for a creature you can see within range.
 This spell can potentially remove the following temporal effects from the target:

 - Any spell or magical effect on the target that caused them to grow older or younger
 - Any spell or magical effect that caused the target to be removed from their original time period
-- _Haste_, _slow_, and any chronurgy[^⏳] spell
+- _Haste_, _Slow_, and any chronurgy[^⏳] spell

-Any such spell with a spell level equal to or less than the level of the spell slot you used to cast _Tune of Currents_, any such spell for which you were originally the caster, and any such magical effect not caused by a spell is dispelled, ending its effects immediately.
+Any ongoing spell of level 5 or lower on the target that falls under one of the above criteria ends, similar to the effect of _Dispel Magic_; additionally, any valid spell for which you were originally the caster and any valid magical effect not caused by a spell ends.
 A creature magically displaced from their original time period is immediately returned to their era, and all magical aging is removed.

-For each spell of a level higher than the spell slot you used, make an ability check using your spellcasting ability.
-The DC equals 10 + the spell's level.
-On a successful check, the spell's effect on the target ends.

-**At Higher Levels.** When you cast this spell using a spell slot of 9th-level, you can change the casting time to 1 reaction to a creature you can see within range casting _time stop_.

 ### [Tune of Echoes](https://github.com/mpanighetti/dnd5e-spells/blob/main/3rd-level/tune-of-echoes.md)